GHSVS-de/plg_system_characterscounterghsvs/README.md

 - Establishes a `JHtml helper` (not documented).

 ## Restrictions
+- This plugin does not bring back the Joomla 3 functionalities in Joomla 4 to add meta keywords in the frontend of the page!
+It only saves them from deletion.
 - **Works only in back-end.
-Works not with frontend-editing because I have no time to test it.**
+Works not with frontend-editing** because I have no time to test it.
-- This plugin does not bring back the functionality in Joomla 4 to add meta keywords in the frontend of the page!
-It only saves them from deletion.
 - Not a11y.
 - I am my own and single tester.
 I tried to do my best.
 - I have only "moderate", slowly growing JavaScript programming skills, if we talk about JQuery-less codes.
 Nevertheless, the JavsScript is only about 3kB in size.